FluegelsApps/iot-utilities/docs/aruba/aruba_iot_configuration_guide.md

 This example shows the configuration to setup an Aruba IoT demo using the [IoT-Utilities app](https://iot-utilities.arubademo.de/) using ArubaOS/Aruba Instant version 8.8.x.x or higher.

 -   `ip-address` - has to be replaced with the **IP address** of the mobile device the IoT-Utilities app is running on.
-The current IP address used by the app is shown on the [IoT-Utilties Dashboard](../main/dashboard.md) status panel.
+The current IP address used by the app is shown in the [IoT-Utilties Dashboard - Server control panel status](../main/dashboard.md#1-server-control-panel).
 -   `port` - has to be replaced with the apps [**port number**](../settings/settings_iotserver.md#port-number) configured in the apps [IoT-server settings](../settings/settings_iotserver.md).
 The default value is ***5443***.
 -   `client-id` - should be replaced with a custom client identifier to uniquily identify the connecting Aruba infrasturcture within the IoT-Utilities app.
--   `secret` - has to be replaced with the apps [IoT-server -> **Static access token** setting](../settings/settings_iotserver.md#static-access-token) configured in the apps [IoT-server settings](../settings/settings_iotserver.md)
+-   `secret` - has to be replaced with the apps [**Static access token**](../settings/settings_iotserver.md#static-access-token) configured in the apps [IoT-server settings](../settings/settings_iotserver.md)
 -   `ap-group` - has to be replaced with the AP group name the configuration should be enabled on (multiple statements are required for multiple groups) (ArubaOS only)

 >***Note:***
 >The self-signed server certificate or the trusted root CA certificate used by the [IoT-Utilities app](https://iot-utilities.arubademo.de/) has to be installed on the Aruba infrastructure for the sercure web socket server connection to be established.
-The self-signed certificate can be downloaded either via the [IoT-Utilties Dashboard - Certificate Control Panel](../main/dashboard.md#certificate-control-panel) or using the apps web dashboard.
+The self-signed certificate can be downloaded either via the [IoT-Utilties Dashboard - Certificate Control Panel](../main/dashboard.md#2-certificate-control-panel) or using the apps web dashboard.
 >Please see the [Aruba CLI Reference - Importing Certificates](#aruba-cli-reference---importing-certificates) for details about how to install the downloaded certificate on the Aruba infrastructure.

 **ArubaOS**